drwpow/pow.rs/src/pages/blog/theres-no-such-thing-as-multi-axis-modes.md

 }
 ```

 You’ve fixed your cascade issue, but are still stuck at the same number of tokens.
-In fact, try this at home—try and come up with a scenario where you can express a 2-axis system in CSS with only 3 selectors.
+In fact, try this at home—try and come up with a scenario where you can express a 2-axis system (2×2 matrix) in CSS with only 3 selectors.
 Any system you engineer will have some problem with cascading, or have colors ultimately missing that will lead to a bad experience.

 ### Failed attempt 2: in colorspace, no one can hear you scream